Associate Professor Alistair Poore

 Talia Stelling-Wood (PhD).
 Identifying habit traits to predict marine biodiversity.

 Isobel Della Marta (Honours).
-Contrasting strength of fish predation in areas with different protection status in the Sydney region (co-supervised by Dr Adriana Vergés)
+Contrasting strength of fish predation in areas with different protection status in the Sydney region (co-supervised by Assoc.
+Prof. Adriana Vergés)

 Past research students